EpilepsyCo/mc10-parser/README.md

 }
 ```

 These metadata files can be broken up into a template file and a metadata file.
 The template file can be placed anywhere as long as the location is referenced in the metadata file under `template_path`.
-The metadatafile must be placed in the directory containing the data files.
+The metadata file must be placed in the directory containing the data files with filename `metadata.json`.
 This allows common metadata files to share one template.

 Example data has been included in examples/data.
 There is a template file in `examples/data/test_experiment/template.json` and a metadata file in `examples/data/test_experiment/test_subject/metadata.json`

 ## Date Shifting